Azrif Nasrulhaq

-Mohd Azrif Nasrulhaq bin Badrul Hisham (born 27 May 1991 in Selangor) is a Malaysian professional footballer who plays for Malaysia Super League club Sri Pahang.
+Mohd Azrif Nasrulhaq bin Badrul Hisham (born 27 May 1991) is a Malaysian professional footballer who plays for Malaysia Super League club Sri Pahang.
 He mainly plays as a right back but can also play as a right winger.

 Club career

 PKNS

 Born and raised in Kota Damansara in Petaling Jaya, Azrif started his career with PKNS youth club in 2010 at age 18.
 The national youth club Harimau Muda A was impressed with his strong performance with PKNS reserve side and won a bronze medal in Sukma Games while representing Selangor.

 Harimau Muda A

 In 2013, Azrif played for Harimau Muda A in the 2013 S.League in Singapore and the 2014 NPL Queensland league in Australia.

 Selangor

 In late 2014, Azrif later joined Selangor after he exceeded the age limit for Harimau Muda A.

 Johor Darul Ta'zim

 On 29 June 2016, Johor Darul Ta'zim have finally officially announced their intention of signing Azrif from Selangor, after a month of speculation.
 On 15 July 2016, Azrif signed with a contract with Johor Darul Ta'zim after Football Association of Selangor (FAS) and the Johor Football Association (JFA) agreed on the transfer.
 On 13 September 2016, he make his debut for the club in the 2016 AFC Cup quarter-final match against Hong Kong club, South China.

 On 8 February 2019, Azrif recorded his first club goal in a league match against Kuala Lumpur City in a 4–1 win.